 Great at doing odd jobs and want to make money off your skills?
 Looking to strike out on your own, be your own boss, and set your own schedule?
 You’re ready to take the next step and start your own handyman business.

-From getting a small business license to finding your first customers, we have the expert answers you need to start your own profitable handyman business—all in one streamlined process.
+From getting a small business license to finding your first customers, we have the expert answers you need to start your own profitable handyman business.

 - Write a handyman business plan